-This is especially important during power cleans where the bar tends to be dropped repeatedly onto the ground.
+This is especially important during Olympic lifts where the bar tends to be dropped repeatedly onto the ground.
 Since the grooves are cut deep, you will likely experience less slide with your bumper plates, and weight plates while performing your powerlifts.
 You might not need a pair of weight collars, but we still recommend using a pair for your safety.

 Stainless Steel Bushings

 Since the Gunner uses both stainless steel bushings and five-needle bearings in the loading sleeves, you’ll find the spin to be one of the smoothest out there.
 This spin will help during Olympic lifts, since it reduces the amount of torque that your elbows and wrists must endure to perform those lifts.
-They still won’t start spinning out of nowhere on their own though — when we tried, we had no issues as we were bench pressing.
+They won’t start spinning out of nowhere on their own though — we had no issues as we were bench pressing with this barbell.

 We think the zinc coating looks really nice in our garage gym.
-And though we love the look of a black barbell, it’s not the optimal choice in terms of corrosion protection.
-Stainless steel is going to be the best for this protection, with cerakote coming in at a close second.
+And though we love the look of a black barbell, zinc is not the optimal choice in terms of corrosion protection.
+Stainless steel is going to be the best in this regard, with cerakote coming in at a close second.

 So if you are like us and are working out in a steamy garage, you might want to consider one of those other finishes since you won’t need to clean them as much.
-Stainless steel and cerakote will likely both be more expensive though, so if you’re okay cleaning your bar a couple more times a month, this zinc coat may save you some money.
+Stainless steel and cerakote will likely both be more expensive though, so if you’re okay with cleaning your bar a couple of times a month, this zinc coat may be worth the money saved.

 The Force USA Gunner Barbell is in the upper echelon of barbells in terms of tensile strength.
 With a rating of 235,000 PSI, beginners can use this bar for their entire fitness journey, while advanced lifters are also going to be able to do just about any workout with it.
 The dimensions are similar to what you would find in an Olympic barbell, so if you’re a competitor this is a good option to practice with at home.